Adobe-CEP/Samples/htmlStandAlone/readme.md

 ## What this sample is
-If you are trying to build an extension for Adobe Prelude, this sample will be helpful.
+This sample demonstrates Prelude's message-driven Javascript APIs.
 Inside the sample, there are multiple standalone html pages that include demos for different ExtendScript functionalities you can use in Prelude.

 ## What Adobe host apps this sample supports
 - Prelude